Golden Dorado River Cruiser - Liveaboard

-Airport reception, roundtrip ground transfers to the liveaboard, lodging, meals, open bar, guided fishing, fishing license, Wi-Fi, and laundry service.
+Airport reception, round trip ground transfers to the liveaboard, lodging, meals, open bar, guided fishing and fishing license for anglers, and Wi-Fi.

 Packages do not include:

-Airfare to/from Rosario, Resistencia or Corrientes; fishing equipment and tackle, phone calls, gratuities, airport taxes (usually included in cost of airfare), and anything not mentioned under the inclusions.
+Airfare, fishing equipment and tackle, phone calls, gratuities, airport taxes (usually included in cost of airfare), and anything not mentioned under the inclusions.
 The Cast and Blast does not include cartridges or hunting licenses.

 Day 1: After your arrival, onboard the Cruiser, there will be a reception and an